Emma Broderick

 NiU NOW! • Co-Director

-Dr. Manu Aluli Meyer leads the Puʻuhonua Society food sovereignty initiative Niu Now, alongside Mr. Indrajit Gunasekara.
+Dr. Manu Aluli Meyer is a volunteer coordinator leading the Puʻuhonua Society food sovereignty initiative Niu Now, alongside Mr. Indrajit Gunasekara.
 Dr. Aluli Meyer works in the field of indigenous epistemology and its role in world-wide awakening.
 Professor Aluli Meyer obtained her doctorate in Philosophy of Education from Harvard (Ed.D.
 1998) on the topic of Hawaiian epistemology.
 She is a world-wide keynote speaker, writer, and international evaluator of Indigenous PhDs.
 Her books - Hoʻoulu: Our Time of Becoming, and Hoʻopono: Mutual Emergence are available at Native Books.
 Aunty Manuʻs background is in wilderness education, coaching, and experiential learning.
 She has been an Instructor for Outward Bound and Hawaii Bound, and a coach for Special Olympics, and a cheer-leader for the Hawaiian Charter School movement.
 Dr. Aluli Meyer has been an Associate Professor of Education at the University of Hawai‘i at Hilo and spent five years in New Zealand as the lead designer/teacher for He Waka Hiringa, an innovative Masters in Applied Indigenous Knowledge degree at Te Wānanga o Aotearoa, the largest Māori university with 30,000+ students.
 Dr. Aluli Meyer is currently the Konohiki for Kūlana o Kapolei (A Hawaiian Place of Learning at the University of Hawai‘i West O‘ahu).
 Meyer has previously served on the Puʻuhonua Society Board of Directors.

 Indrajit Gunasekara